tadosappo/nasskan/README.md

 # nasskan
-A key remapper for Wayland.
+Yet another key remapper for Linux.

+- 👍 Works without X (supports Wayland)
+- 👎 Needs root privilege

-- ✔ Easy configuration in YAML
+- 👍 Easy configuration with YAML
-- ✔ One-shot modifier
-- ✔ Map key combinations to key combinations
+- 👍 Multi key to multi key mapping
+- 👍 One-shot modifier
-- ✔ Monitors attaching/detatching of external keyboards
+- 👍 Reacts to attaching of external keyboards

-This software is in alpha state.
-Your keyboard will possibly be unresponsive.
+This software is in beta.
+There's a possibility for your keyboard to be unresponsive.
 Use at your own risk.

 ## Install
 TODO: Open Build System